ICSF's Club Code of Conduct

 • Be respectful of the facilities and equipment supplied for your enjoyment;

-• Be aware the ICSF has a zero tolerance policy of abuse of a game official, opposing players, spectators or coaches.
+• Be aware ICSF Columbus FC has a zero tolerance policy of abuse of a game official, opposing players, spectators or coaches.

 Parents & Guardians must…